nhtnhan/nhtnhan.github.io/cv.md

 - Develop and implement a comprehensive technology strategy aligned with the company's overall goals and objectives.
 - Develop a cross-platform mobile application that serves our customers using Flutter.
 - Develop back-end APIs and database that directly serve the mobile apps and CI/CD pipeline using Supabase.
-- Stay abreast of emerging technologies that could be leveraged to enhance the company's competitive edge.
-- Set clear expectations and provide strategic direction to the engineering team.
 - Balance the commercials goals of the company against the needs of the Product.
 - Oversee the end-to-end product development lifecycle, from ideation to implementation, that moves the needle in our product vision.
 - Collaborate with cross-functional teams to ensure the successful delivery of new product features and internal systems to users and stakeholders.